Tim-xD/tim-xd.github.io/content/posts/sekaictf/sekaibank-signature.md

 ```

 Here, we see that the body is a `FlagRequest` object.
-The object contains a boolean field `unmask_flag` that determines whether the flag should be exposed or masked.
+The object contains a boolean field, `unmask_flag`, that determines whether the flag should be exposed or masked.

 ```FlagRequest.java
 public class FlagRequest {